 Keith Tozer on What is Working and What Needs to Change in Youth Soccer Today

-Keith Tozer has been the longtime U.S. Futsal National Team Head Coach and the Commissioner of the PFL (Professional Futsal League), a FIFA and CONCACAF Futsal Instructor as well as the President of the Wisconsin Sports Group.
-Tozer has been the top coach in American Futsal for decades and has helped grow the sport in the USA.
+Longtime former head coach of the U.S. Futsal National Team, Keith Tozer is the Commissioner of the PFL (Professional Futsal League), a FIFA and CONCACAF Futsal Instructor as well as the President of the Wisconsin Sports Group.
+In addition, Tozer has launched the highly successful podcast series, the World of Futsal.

 Commissioner of the Professional Futsal League, Keith Tozer, is synonymous with Futsal in the USA.
 A retired American professional soccer player who chose to champion Futsal around the world, Tozer was the U.S. Futsal National Team Head Coach for more than two decades.
 He also coached the Milwaukee Wave and is the Technical Director for U.S. Youth Futsal‘s National program.
 Tozer is the most winningest coach in North American professional indoor soccer.
 As a former player, he played in the Major Indoor Soccer League, American Soccer League and American Indoor Soccer Association.

 SoccerToday’s Diane Scavuzzo spoke with Keith Tozer on what the future of youth soccer in America could and should look like, particularly on what we need to do to improve player development if we want to make it on the world stage.